-The first step in your contact with the Immigration Court system is that you will receive a written Notice to Appear, which will specify the date and place (usually at an Immigration Court, although sometimes at a DHS office) for your Master Calendar Hearing (MCH).
+The first step in your contact with the Immigration Court system is that you will receive a written Notice to Appear (NTA), which will specify the date and place (usually at an Immigration Court) for your Master Calendar Hearing (MCH).

 The purpose of a MCH is to figure out the next steps in your asylum case, and to set dates for your submission of any documents and for your individual merits hearing.
-You will not be questioned about your story, and the Judge will not rule on your asylum case, during the MCH.
-For more details about MCHs, see "What Will Happen At Your Master Calendar Hearing."
+You will not be questioned about your story and the IJ will not rule on your asylum case during the MCH.
+For more details about MCHs, see What Will Happen At Your Master Calendar Hearing.

 How to Prepare Your Asylum Application and Additional Documents in Removal Proceedings

-A good attorney might improve your chances of obtaining asylum by filing a legal “brief” that discusses the applicable law and your facts, trying to persuade the Judge to grant you asylum.
+A good attorney might improve your chances of obtaining asylum by filing a legal “brief” that discusses the applicable law and your facts, trying to persuade the Immigration Judge to grant you asylum.
 The legal brief (also called a “memorandum of law”) typically highlights the strongest parts of your claim, overcomes any negative information (such as potential asylum bars), and presents your documents in an effective manner.

-You are not required to file a brief, but it can be helpful to your case -- particularly when you are facing unusual legal issues, such as having to overcome a bar to asylum or having missed the one-year deadline.
+You are not required to file a brief, but it can be helpful to your case—particularly when you are facing unusual legal issues, such as having to overcome a bar to asylum or having missed the one-year deadline.
 You can also prepare the brief yourself.
 Another factor to consider when thinking about hiring an attorney is that an experienced immigration attorney might have worked in the past with the DHS attorney assigned to your case.
 He or she might be able to consult effectively with the DHS attorney to narrow down some of the issues in your case.

 What Will Happen at Your Individual Merits Hearing

-If you had accepted expedited removal hearing schedule, the Merits Hearing will be scheduled within 180 days of when you first filed your asylum application (with USCIS or with the Immigration Court).
-If you waived expedited removal, your Merits Hearing will be scheduled in about a year after your MCH.
-See also “Timing of the Affirmative Asylum Application Process” for a discussion of how long it takes the Immigration Court to process and decide your asylum case.
+If you had accepted expedited removal hearing schedule, the your individual Merits Hearing will be scheduled as soon as possible and you will be given the next available hearing date, at least 14 days in the future.
+This date can vary from court to court depending upon the backlog of cases.
+If you waived expedited removal, you may have to wait several years for your Merits Hearing.
+See Timing of the Affirmative Asylum Application Process for a discussion of how long it takes the Immigration Court to process and decide your asylum case.

-Your Individual Merits Hearing will last several hours, and might even be scheduled for several separate hearings, depending on the amount of information you and the DHS trial attorney need to present.
+Your individual Merits Hearing will last several hours, and might even be scheduled for several separate hearings, depending on the amount of information you and the DHS trial attorney need to present.

-If you have an attorney, he or she will first give an opening statement, summarizing for the Judge why you should be granted asylum.
+If you have an attorney, he or she will first give an opening statement, summarizing for the judge why you should be granted asylum.
 Then, you will be “sworn in” (you will promise to tell the truth), and your attorney will ask you about your story.
 Make sure to be honest, detailed, and consistent with your application.
-Also, if you do not understand something, tell your attorney or the Judge that.
+Also, if you do not understand something, tell your attorney or the IJ that.

-The Judge will often jump in and ask you questions, too.
+The IJ will often jump in and ask you questions, too.
 When you are done telling your story, the DHS trial attorney will ask you questions about your asylum claim, and will try to test your “credibility” (your honesty and consistency).
 He or she might try to confuse you, and be aggressive.
 Do not be intimidated.
 That is the DHS trial attorney’s job.
 Again, if you are confused by a question, do not attempt to answer it.
 Instead, ask for it to be restated more clearly.

 You will then have the opportunity to call your witnesses.
 You (or your attorney) will ask them questions, the Judge will often interrupt, and then the DHS attorney will cross-examine them.